 7. Muslin Swaddle Blankets.

 I love these for the car seat, the bouncer, spit up and more.
 They are light and breathable and great for swaddling as well.
-We love our Aden and Anais ones!
+We love our Aden and Anais ones or Modern Burlap ones!

 8. Nursing Pillow.